Values, Vision & Mission

 •••

-When we create our identity and brand — business, nonprofit, professional practice, consultancy, personal, or anything else — we begin with “why-why-why.”
+When we create a brand and identity — business, nonprofit, professional practice, consultancy, personal, or anything else — we begin with “why-why-why.”

 As Simon Sinek explains, “People don’t buy what you do; they buy why you do it.”
 See my Reading Room summary of Start With Why and link to Simon’s infamous TED Talk.